ngandrass/gitlab-group-backup/README.md

 ## Notes

- - Request rate limiting is automatically applied
+ - Request rate limiting is automatically applied.
+A strongly enforced rate limit can greatly impact the execution time of this script.